ben-z/measurement-corruption-detection-jackal/README.md

 roslaunch bcontrol stack.launch platform:=robot enable_detector:=false
 roslaunch bcontrol detector.launch platform:=robot # or
 roslaunch bcontrol detector.launch platform:=robot debug:=true # for interactive debugging
+rosrun bcontrol solver_server.py # or
+rosrun bcontrol solver_server_debug.py # for interactive debugging
 ```

+Note that by default, only 1 interactive debugging node can be run at a time.
+To run multiple interactive debugging nodes, we need to change the hard-coded port number in the corresponding debug files.

 ## Simulation